pedromonteiro01/beStrong/README.md

 The project will be accessible at [172.18.0.9:8081](http://172.18.0.9:8081)

 ## Deployment
-We also deployed the project on a VM provided by teacher.
+We also deployed the project on a VM provided by teacher. <br>
 It's available at [deti-engsoft-11.ua.pt:8081/](http://deti-engsoft-11.ua.pt:8081/)

 ## API Documentation